Black Friday LEGO deals - Star Wars to Harry Potter and Marvel

 There are a lot of LEGO Star Wars set but the Yoda figure is one for the adults and big kids among us.
 It can be quite expensive at its RRP but using Black Friday and the Argos offer you can get a bit of a discount off it.

-Check out the LEGO Star Wars Millenium Falcon – £146 too, Argos’ code gives you 10% but keep an eye out for Black Friday offers.
+Check out the LEGO Star Wars Millenium Falcon – £118 too, it’s dropped price too.

 LEGO Marvel Avengers Iron Man Hall of Armor Lab Set